Friendly, hard working traveling companions.

 Minto is the most spirited of our dogs.
 He has a distinctive nose and is recognized often on the trails.
 Until Bruce Lee came along, he was by far the fastest as well.
 He is always trying to play.
 He is a good, decisive lead dog on trails.
 One time David said left and Minto decided right was better.
 Minto was correct, David burst through an ice bridge and Minto gave him an “I told you so” look from his safe perch on the other side.
 No matter how much we feed him, he always stays trim and wiry.
 He was born in 2007.

-Tanana is a tall, leggy dog built like a horse.
-His passions in life are straw or boughs (bedding) and following you around.
-He is a great companion on walks and can even pull a sled for you!
-He is our self-proclaimed “indoor dog” because of his thin coat and he loves sleeping by the woodstove.
-He and Skookum are brothers, but they aren’t crazy about each other.
-He was born in 2007.
+Tanana was a tall, leggy dog built like a horse.
+His passions in life were straw or boughs (bedding) and following you around.
+He was a great companion on walks and the only dog that was calm enough to follow you and pull a sled at a walking pace!
+He was our self-proclaimed “indoor dog” because of his thin coat and spent many a night sleeping by the woodstove.
+He and Skookum were littermates.
+He was born in 2007 and passed peacefully in 2019.
+We miss him.